KriskotooBG/xp-manager/README.md

 # XP-Manager
-A small PocketmineMP plugin to help server owners and and staff manage player xp levels!
+A small Pocketmine plugin to help server owners and and staff manage player xp levels easily!

 # Features:
  - /xp `<ammount>`: Sets your current XP level to the `<ammont>`